pete-sh/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10762
 ```

 - Do these values differ from the estimates from the first part of the assignment?

     - <i>I cannot see a major difference between the two patterns</i>
-  - <i>However, the graph now shows <b>additional days</b> which were omitted in the original data
+    - <i>However, the plot now shows <b>additional days</b> which were omitted in
-    due to the fact that they only contained N/A's</i>
+      the original data due to the fact that they only contained N/A's</i>

 - What is the impact of imputing missing data on the estimates of the total daily number of steps?
-  - <i>The result tends to be more complete and aligned as entire days of N/A data are now replaced
+    - <i>Entire days of N/A data are now replaced by extrapolated data.
-    by extrapolated data</i>
+      Thus the result tends to be more complete and aligned</i>
-  - <i>With no dramatic change on neither the historgram nor the mean/median values of the such
+    - <i>With no dramatic change on neither the histogram nor the mean/median values of the such
       completed data, we can assume that the overall meaning of the data is not falsified by
       the approach taken</i>

 ## Are there differences in activity patterns between weekdays and weekends?
-- Solution makes use of "timeDate" R package (containing isWeekend/isWeekday functions)
+- My solution makes use of the "timeDate" R package (containing isWeekend/isWeekday functions)
 - Properly aggregate the data for the graphical comparison of weekday and weekend activities
 - Plot the data